SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-16-shot-yet-again.md

   to the number of infections as calculated by a couple methods.

 Now, let's see what this graph tells us:
-- See the little peak all the way over at the left, in the sprint of 2020?
+- See the little peak all the way over at the left, in the spring of 2020?
 That was the start of the pandemic.
 Remember how scared we all were then?
 Hold that thought.
 - See the peak at the right, for this last summer?
 See how much higher it is than the initial pandemic peak?
 See how it grinds on much longer?  _That's_ the state of